Locations:

 Living With

-If you have HH, you may want to ask your doctor:
+If your child has HH, you may want to ask their provider:

-• How likely is it that I’ll need multiple treatments or surgeries?
+• How likely is it that they’ll need multiple treatments or surgeries?

-• How will treatment affect my ability to work, go to school and perform normal activities?
+• How will treatment affect my child’s ability to work, go to school and perform normal activities?

 A note from Cleveland Clinic